 Remember that older guests will be among the first to leave, so tailor your music selections accordingly.
 Toward the beginning of your reception, play '40s, '50s, and '60s hits mixed with current selections.
 In the last hour, you can stick to current music.

-Get the Dancing Started a Little Early:
+Get the Dancing Started Early

-Stack the Dance Floor:
+Stack the Dance Floor

 Guests are more apt to dance when there are already people dancing, so tell the bridal party that part of their job is to dance and to ask other people to dance.
 Encourage your bridal party to mix it up and get older dancers out on the floor.
 The pictures of your 20-something-year-old former roommate dancing with your 80-something-year-old great uncle will be priceless.

 Even if you have a DJ who will take care of the tunes, spend some time thinking about your wedding music.
 Put together a do not play list and a list of songs you definitely want to hear.
 Then throw in some ideas that you think will get your guests on their feet.
 Give special attention to the song you'll dance to when you first get out on the floor with your new spouse!

 You can't go wrong playing today's hits, but here are some older songs that are definitely worth including: